Saint Nicholas Day: Ukraine

+In Ukraine, the image of Saint Nicholas (Sviatyi Mykolai) and the tradition of giving gifts are being revived.
+Also, the tradition of caring for the needy is increasingly respected: both in the form of charity events in church communities and in secular charitable projects.
+In schools, on the eve of the holiday, lessons are held where children are taught to write a letter to Saint Nicholas.

+On this day, some public organizations hold traditional charity events for orphans.
+So, every year in Lviv, the campaign "Mykolai will not forget about you!" takes place: the city organizes the "Saint Nicholas Factory", where residents bring gifts and donations for orphans; campaign activists distribute them to children in the evenings of 18 and 19 December.
+Every year, Plast collects every chicken and prepares a large program for orphans and disabled children.

+On 6 June 2006, President Viktor Yushchenko signed Decree No. 481/2006 "On measures to revive traditional folk art and folk arts and crafts in Ukraine", which includes, in particular, working out the issue of creating the "St. Nicholas Manor" complex in the Ivano-Frankivsk Oblast with the Building works of folk masters of the National Union of Masters of Folk Art of Ukraine.
+In 2010, President Viktor Yanukovych instructed the government to provide in the state budget for 2011 funds for the construction of the Estate of Saint Nicholas in the Hutsulshchyna National Park.

+In 2018, the Big Hand Films company, with the financial support of Derzhkino, released the film directed by Semen Horov, "The Adventures of S Nicholas".
+The film tells about the faith of modern children in a good wizard who comes with gifts on the night before Saint Nicholas Day.

 France

 Even though Saint Nicolas is a Christmas traditional figure across all the French territory, the important celebrations on 6 December are limited to Alsace, the French Low Countries, the French Ardennes, Franche-Comté, the Argonne and Lorraine, where he is patron.
 This day can be celebrated in some villages of other regions.
 A little donkey carries baskets filled with children's gifts, biscuits and sweets.
 The whole family gets ready for the saint's arrival on 6 December, with grandparents telling stories of the saint.
 The most popular one (also the subject of a popular French children's song) is of three children who wandered away and got lost.
 Cold and hungry, a wicked butcher lured them into his shop where he killed them and salted them away in a large tub.
-Through St. Nicolas' help the boys were revived and returned to their families, earning him a reputation as protector of children.
-The evil butcher has followed St. Nicolas in penance ever since as Père Fouettard.
+Through Saint Nicolas' help the boys were revived and returned to their families, earning him a reputation as protector of children.
+The evil butcher has followed Saint Nicolas in penance ever since as Père Fouettard.
 In France, statues and paintings often portray this event, showing the saint with children in a barrel.